rr-/szurubooru/API.md

 ```
 ...where `<user>` is an [user resource](#user).
 Errors: if such user already exists (names are case insensitive), or either of
-user name, password and email are invalid.
+user name, password and email are invalid, or privileges are too low.

 Creates a new user using specified parameters.
 Names and passwords must match
 `user_name_regex` and `password_regex` from server's configuration,